Pranitha9102/rag-document-qa-app/README.md

 4. **Prompt construction.** The retrieved chunks are labeled `[Source 1]`, `[Source 2]`, and so on, and inserted into a prompt along with strict instructions: *"answer using only the provided sources and cite each fact with [Source N]."*

 5. **Generation.** The prompt is sent to OpenAI's `gpt-4o-mini` model.
-For the `/ask` endpoint, the full answer is returned as JSON along with a list of citations mapping each source number back to its chunk ID and document ID.
-For `/ask/stream`, the response is streamed to the client token-by-token using Server-Sent Events (SSE), so the user sees the answer typing itself out rather than waiting for the whole response.
+The response is streamed to the client token-by-token using Server-Sent Events (SSE), so the user sees the answer typing itself out rather than waiting for the whole response.
+Citations mapping each source number back to its chunk ID and document ID are delivered up front.

 ---